ttm/mass/notes.md

   - start another thread about numpy's documentation and how to derive the HTML files e.g. using doxigen.
   - put music and mass as python packages
+* Testing the limits of a code for bugs is a source of musical creativity because one often achieves unexpected sounds, both because of bugs, and because of the limits employed.